 The boathouse telephone number is (561) 848-1767.
 The phone will not make distance calls or connections to the operator.
 Diall 911 for emergencies.
 The boathouse phone is equipped with an answering machine.
 Instructions for use of the answering machine are printed on the face of the machine.
 You can access messages on the recorder from your home phone.

 VI.
 Boat Racks.

 Racks for privately owned shells are allocated on a first-come, first-serve basis by the Club President.
-Please do not rearrange shells without consulting a Board Member.
+Please do not rearrange shells without consulting the President.